hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 but you might stick around if I just pay your sacramental dues, so

 suck my blood
-'cuz it is seredipity
+'cuz it's seredipity
 I'm all that saves you and I found you can't die now it wouldn't do

 suck my blood
-come on and do it don't be shy cuz' I'm begging you, I'm on my knees please, I love you, fuck you, please
+come and do it don't be shy
+cuz' I'm begging you, I'm on my knees please, I love you, fuck you, please